-Each subject made a series of binary choices on a computer between pairs of candy bars drawn randomly out of twenty, with each combination presented once, resulting in 190 choices.
-This procedure was similar to that used to examine the effect of ventromedial frontal lobe damage Camille et al.2011 Fellows & Farah2007 Fellows2006, and used familiar candy bars as the choice objects (see also Lee et al., 2009).
-A choice was counted as inconsistent, if chocolate bar “A” was preferred over “B” and “B” over” C”, but “C” over “A”. a control task subjects were presented with numbers from one to twenty and had to judg which number was larger.
-Subjects receive their choice from one randomly selected trial in addition to a participation fee of 10 €.
+Each subject made a series of binary choices on a computer between pairs of candy bars, each represented pictorially as shown in Fig.1, drawn randomly out of a set of twenty, with each combination presented once, resulting in 190 choices.
+This procedure was similar to that used to examine the effect of ventromedial frontal lobe damage on choice used by Camille et al. (2011), Fellows & Farah (2007) and Fellows (2006), and used familiar candy bars as the choice objects (see also Lee et al., 2009).
+A choice triplet was counted as inconsistent, if chocolate bar “A” was preferred over “B” and “B” over” C”, but “C” was preferred over “A”.
+In a control task, subjects were presented with numbers from one to twenty and had to judge which number was larger.
+In this task, judgment inconsistency in triplets of magnitude judgments was similarly assessed.
+Subjects knew that they would receive their choice from one randomly selected candy bar choice trial, in addition to a participation fee of 10 €.

 Fig 1.
 Three trials of the binary choice experiment.
-Subject their preferred c bar n each trial.
-The timing of the stimulus presentation and choice was self-paced with of 5 seconds.
+Subject indicated their preferred candy bar on each trial.
+The timing of the stimulus presentation and choice was self-paced, with a maximal length of 5 seconds.

 MR sequence and analysis

 For a subgroup of the patients with hippocampal sclerosis, a 3D-T1 weighted high-resolution data set (MP-RAGE, voxel size 1x1x1mm, repetition time 1570ms, echo time 3.42ms, flip angle 15°, field of view 256mm x 256mm) was available for volumetric measurement of the hippocampus.
 This was done in a fully automated manner by means of the FreeSurfer image analysis suite (Version 5.1.0, Martinos Center, Harvard University, Boston, MA, U.S.A.)
 (Fischl et al., 2002, 2004), which is documented and freely available for download online (http://surfer.nmr.mgh.harvard.edu/).
-Because of the high variance in hippocampal volume between individuals, we used a lateral index of hippocampal volume unilateral hippocampal damage
+Because of the high variance in hippocampal volume between individuals, we used a lateral damage index of hippocampal volume to express the extent of unilateral hippocampal damage in our MTL group:

-LI=abs VHippo_L-VHippo_R VHippo_L+VHippo_R
+LDI=abs VHippo_L-VHippo_R VHippo_L+VHippo_R

-nly subjects with unilateral hippocampal sclerosis were included in this analysis, because bilateral atrophy cannot be quantified by this measure.
+This lateral damage index can obviously by only assessed for subjects with unilateral hippocampal sclerosis.

 Statistical analysis

-Statistical analyses were performed using SPSS Statistics 21.0 for Windows (IBM, Armonk, NY, U.S.A.) and R (Version 3.0.2) for Mac. pvalue .05 statistica significansignificant differences in the figures and tables with asterisks: *p ≤ 0.05, **p ≤ 0.01, and ***p ≤ 0.001.
+Statistical analyses were performed using SPSS Statistics 21.0 for Windows (IBM, Armonk, NY, U.S.A.) and R (Version 3.0.2) for Mac.
+We use a two-tailed p-value of 0.05 as our criterion for statistical significance and mark significant differences in the figures and tables with asterisks: *p ≤ 0.05, **p ≤ 0.01, and ***p ≤ 0.001.

 Tallying intransitivities

-The binary choices each subject were transformed into a matrix of tripletsthe detection of intransitivity requires three .
-Each matrix consisted of 1140 representing all possible combinations of 3 of 20 bars.
-A triplet was marked as indicating intransitivity either if A was chosen over B and B was chosen over C yet C was chosen over A or if B was chose A and C was chosen over B yet A was chosen over C
+The binary choices made by each subject were transformed into a matrix of triplets, as the detection of intransitivity requires three choice pairs.
+Each matrix consisted of 1140 rows, representing all possible combinations of 3 of 20 bars.
+A triplet was marked as indicating intransitivity either if A was chosen over B and B was chosen over C yet C was chosen over A or if B was chose A and C was chosen over B yet A was chosen over C:

 A ≳B and B≳C and C≳A